DrMetr/challenge-blog-card-html-css/README-blog-preview-card-challenge.md

 ```
 I didn't manage to make the site responsive according to the challenge's design and prioritised desktop design over mobile one.
 The result is responsive regardless but only to a certain degree.

+UPD: I made alternative solution using flex and taking a cue from Bhuvnesh Upadhayay (link in the acknowledgement).
+I put the css file in the repository for future reference and just so people know I did it.
 ### Continued development

 I struggle the most with float, flex and grid.
 Becoming more confident with those would reduce my fear of responsive webpage design.